flutternoob/responsify/README.md

   This result, along with the device's Platform OS, is used to determine the device type (Mobile, Tablet, Wearable, Computer)
 * If the above three points sound confusing, here is the code block:<BR>
 ```
+    ///The checkHandheldDevicePlatform flag is used to determine a Handheld device's OS Platform
     bool checkHandheldDevicePlatform = Platform.isAndroid || Platform.isIOS || Platform.isFuchsia;

     ///The checkComputerPlatform flag is used to determine a Computer device's OS Platform